 In mid-year, 1979, Greg began working for a local DuBois CPA firm, partnered in 1985, specializing in nonprofit accounting and estate planning, and towards the end of his accounting career, obtained licenses in insurance and securities.
 He is currently a registered representative with Cetera Financial Specialists, LLC.
 Greg retired from his CPA practice, December 31, 2017.

 Greg is now midway through his second three-year term as Treasurer of KECA’s Board of Directors.
 He enjoys the outdoors, and enjoys hunting upland birds with his English Setters, and hunting white-tail deer with is son, Randy.

 Greg met his lovely wife to be, Kathy D. Tost in 1972, and they were married, September 8, 1973.
 Kathy and Greg have three adult children, Amy, Randy, and Jill, and eight wonderful grandchildren.
 The Yutzey family routinely visits the Elk Visitor Center.
 The grandchildren enjoy the educational experiences the Center provides, the over-night stays at the homestead, and wagon rides where elk can be observed in natural surroundings.

-Rick Trude, Board
+Rick Trude, Secretary